 Honda HR-V hybrid reliability & safety rating

-Honda’s solid reputation and the previous HR-V’s five-star Euro NCAP rating put the hybrid SUV in a good position here
+Honda’s solid reputation and the HR-V’s four-star Euro NCAP rating put the hybrid SUV in a good position here

 Honda HR-V hybrid reliability & problems

-This HR-V hasn’t been on the road long enough for us to get any reliability data.
+This HR-V hasn’t been on the road long enough for us to get any firm long-term reliability data.
 Honda and its models did perform well in the 2021 Driver Power owner satisfaction survey, though, with the brand finishing sixth on the list of 29 best manufacturers and the much-loved CR-V named one of the 10 best cars to own.
 Owners commended the build quality of the Japanese manufacturer’s cars, among many other attributes.

 The HR-V comes as standard with a suite of active safety and driver assistance systems called 'Honda SENSING'.
 The latest version of this suite incorporates a pedestrian collision-mitigation steering system and the automatic emergency braking now works at night.

-The system can detect vehicles, cyclists and pedestrians crossing your path using a wide-angle front camera and will initiate braking if necessary.
+The system can detect vehicles, cyclists and pedestrians crossing your path using a wide-angle camera and will initiate braking if necessary.
 The latest version in the HR-V also features hill-descent control for greater control on low-grip surfaces and steep slopes.
 A reversing camera, road-sign recognition and lane-departure warning also come as standard on all HR-Vs, too.

 In This Review